fijeko/fijeko.giothub.io/README.md

-Some FreeCodeCamp chalnges and projects.
+Some FreeCodeCamp chalenges and projects.